arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 the domain being deleted, which the client thereby asserts that both domains belong to the same registrant.
 If a Primary Domain is being deleted then the same domain name MUST be specifed in the extension.

+__TODO__: It should be left to server policy whether they want to delete the whole variant set together with the primary domain or whether they require all variants to be deleted individually first and only allow deletion of the primary if no variant exists any more.

 If a Primary Domain is to be deleted, the &lt;delete&gt; command is extended with the following additional requirements: